There’s No Reason to Wait

 A felony charge can bring with it serious consequences.
-Rather than sit in jail until your court date, contact Ammediate Bail Bonds to arrange for release.
+Rather than sit in jail until your court date, contact Ammediate Bail Bonds to arrange your release.
 We have over 25 years of experience posting bail for clients charged with felonies.
-If you or someone you know ever finds themselves in jail on felony charges in Brevard County, FL, call (321) 631-2663 at any time day or night.
+If you or someone you know ever finds themselves seeking bail for felony charges in Cocoa, FL, call (321) 631-2663 at any time day or night.

 Felony Charges in Florida

-Felonies represent the most serious of crimes, and cover everything from murder to multiple DUI convictions.
+Felonies represent the most serious of crimes, covering everything from murder to multiple DUI convictions.
 As with misdemeanors, felonies get charged on different levels based on the severity of the crime.
-The different degrees of felonies come with drastically elevated consequences.
-In fact, most crimes become raised to felonies if the circumstances prove serious enough.
-Grand theft, aggravated assault, drug possession, sex crimes, burglary, and homicide represent just a few crimes that can result in felonies.
+These different degrees of felonies come with drastically elevated consequences.
+In fact, most crimes can be raised to felonies if the circumstances prove serious enough.
+Because of this, even charges for sex crimes or drug charges may require felony bail.
+Other crimes that may require bail for felony charges include grand theft, aggravated assault, burglary, and homicide among others.

 Different Types of Felony Charges

-Second degree felonies come with a significant increase in punishment.
-The time in prison or probation gets elevated to 15 years, while the fine rises to $10,000.
+Second-degree felonies come with a significant increase in punishment.
+The time in prison or on probation can be elevated to 15 years, while the fine rises to $10,000.

-First degree felonies double the possible amount of time in jail.
-Someone charged with a first degree felony faces no less than 30 years of jail and/or probation.
-The fine stays the same however, at $10,000.
+First-degree felonies can double the possible amount of time a person is sentenced to incarceration.
+Someone charged with a first-degree felony faces no less than 30 years in jail and/or probation.
+The fine stays the same, however, at $10,000.

-A life felony raises the stakes even further.
+A life felony raises the stakes much further.
 The accused faces no less than life in prison if sentenced to the maximum.
-Life felonies come with no chance for probation or parole, and have a $15,000 fine.
+Life felonies come with no chance for probation or parole and have a $15,000 fine.

 Capital felonies cover the most serious of all crimes.
 In Florida, someone accused of a capital felony faces the possibility of execution.
 Life in prison without parole also serves as a consequence for capital felonies.